Is Your Child’s School Still Using Debunked Reading Theories?

 I used to think the science of reading just meant phonics and “decoding” words, but that’s just the tip of the iceberg.
 I could more easily tell you what it’s not (e.g., whole language, leveled reading scores, etc.).

-But when savvy people talk about the science of reading, they’re typically talking about a preponderance of scientific research (literally thousands of studies), done over the last 50 years or so, all over the world, that tell us how children best learn to read.
-More technical definitions exist that talk about developmental psychology, educational psychology and cognitive neuroscience, but it can be understood by knowing a few key categories of the science.
+But when savvy people talk about the science of reading, they’re typically talking about a preponderance of scientific research (literally thousands of studies) done over the last 50 years or so worldwide that tells us how children learn to read best.
+More technical definitions exist about developmental psychology, educational psychology, and cognitive neuroscience, but they can be understood by knowing a few key science categories.

 • Background knowledge - The more words you know and the more you know about the world, the easier it is to recognize words and understand their meaning.